 Late payments may ultimately lead to bad debts, and the cost to hire an attorney or collection agency to recover the outstanding accounts receivable.
 After costs are factored in, collection actions frequently recover only a small percentage of the bad debt, or nothing at all.

-With a connected accounting solution for your accounts receivable and accounts payable teams to coordinate work with customers and vendors, you increase efficiency and accelerate cash flow.
+With a connected accounting solution for your accounts receivable and accounts payable teams to coordinate work with customers and vendors, you increase efficiency, eliminate cash traps, and increase cash flow.